 Changing culture was an early challenge NWPC faced.
 “Physicians have to get the idea that the way to maximize profitability is to keep patients healthy,” Whitbeck said.
 “Give them what they need, when they need it, and where they need it and keep them out of the hospital.
 Once physicians started practicing that way, it changed the culture.
 Now with us, it’s been the culture for decades.”

 “The reports, alerts, and information on which the nurses and doctors will rely are right there, automatically, every morning.”

-Jeanette Christopher, director of IT, NWPC
+Jeanette Christopher, Director of IT, NWPC

 While the practice initiated case management for early Medicare Advantage risk contracts, it has expanded those roles to accommodate today’s value-based programs.
 It used Comprehensive Primary Care Initiative funds to set up care coordination and added infrastructure to post-care coordinators at clinic locations.

 “A patient may have chronic conditions that are controlled, but they are isolated, live in low income housing, and have little financial support,” Whitbeck said.
 “That may kick them higher on the risk scale, even though their condition is controlled.
-If you don’t have financial resources, family, or friends, the likelihood of you utilizing the emergency room is probably greater.”
+If you don’t have financial resources, family, or friends, the likelihood of you utilizing the ER is probably greater.”

 Managing risk in-house

 To ensure maximum insight into patients’ conditions and treatment, NWPC manages patients regardless of diagnosis.
 In a normal primary care environment, if a patient is diagnosed with chronic heart failure, chronic kidney disease, or cancer, that patient is referred to a specialist and subsequently managed by that specialist.

 “In managed care you don’t do that,” Whitbeck said.
 “You manage the patient internally as much as possible.
 You only refer out to the specialist as needed and you get the patient back into primary care for their follow-up as quickly as possible.
 This is a real big culture change.”